Neonatal Nurse Practitioner

 Do I have to be a nurse to enter this program?

 Yes.
-You can enter this program as an ASN, BSN or MSN.
-If you have an ASN, you can complete a two semester baccalaureate equivalent sequence of courses and then progress to the Neonatal Nurse Practitioner specialty.
+You can enter this program as a BSN or MSN.
 If you have a BSN or MSN, you enter directly into the specialty course work.
-Applicants to the MSN or post-master’s certificate program in the neonatal nurse practitioner specialty must provide recommendations from an NNP and from a neonatologist.
-All students, regardless of entry type, graduate with a MSN degree or post-master’s certificate.
+Applicants to the MSN or Post-Master’s Certificate program in the neonatal nurse practitioner specialty must provide recommendations from an NNP and from a neonatologist.
+All students, regardless of entry type, graduate with a MSN degree or Post-Master’s Certificate.

 Do I need RN work experience?